Business planning FAQs

 - Who is your competition, and how will you coexist?

 - Who is your target market?

-The above are just a few examples of the questions you will answer in your business plan, providing you with the direction in which you will guide your business.
+The above are just a few examples of the questions you may answer in your business plan, outlining the direction in which you will guide your business.